 Downsizing doesn’t necessarily mean you’ll be purchasing a new house.
 Older adults can maintain autonomy these days by moving into a senior care facility.
 You may need help with activities of daily living and medication management, which could mean assisted living is your best option, or you may want specific services, amenities, and independent housing, which an independent living facility can provide.
 Keep the differences between assisted and independent living in mind as you assess your mobility, health, and ability to care for yourself.

 Whether you are looking to downsize with a spouse or alone, get help with the process.
 There are many resources you can use to assist you with things like housing options, probate steps, medicine delivery, etc. Use the local resources to reduce the stress associated with downsizing.

 Many seniors hire a moving company to do the “heavy lifting” when it comes to packing and moving.
 It makes good sense unless you have a small army of big, strong relatives or friends willing to pitch in.
-Do plenty of research — don’t pay money up front, make sure your movers are licensed, insured, and bonded, and always get at least three separate quotes.
+Do plenty of research — don’t pay money upfront, make sure your movers are licensed, insured, and bonded, and always get at least three separate quotes when moving.
 Keep in mind that movers can cost upwards of $2,300, so budget accordingly.
 Also, pack systematically and note where each box and piece of furniture will go in your new home.

 Downsizing can be freeing and self-empowering for older adults who want a new start and greater freedom.
 Finding a home where you’ll be safe and comfortable can take time, and you need to get a healthy return from the sale of your home.
 You may be starting a new life, but you still need to be smart with your money.
 Sell your house in Dallas, Texas to reduce your stress while downsizing.